SummaryRead the full fact sheet

 Very rarely, the virus can affect the lining of the brain or spinal cord, leading to more severe symptoms such as seizures, confusion, unsteadiness, and weakness.

-HFMD is a mild illness that resolves within a few days.
+HFMD is a mild illness that resolves within a week.
 There is no specific treatment and usually none is required.

-Good personal hygiene is essential to prevent the spread of HFMD to others, both for those infected and their carers.
-This includes:
+Good personal hygiene is essential to prevent the spread of HFMD to others, both for those infected and their carers:

-- Washing hands carefully with soap and water after contact with the blister-like lesions, after handling nose and throat discharges, and after contact with faeces such as with toileting and nappy changing.
+- after contact with the blister-like lesions, after handling nose and throat discharges, and after contact with faeces such as with toileting and nappy changing.

-- Avoid sharing items of personal hygiene (e.g. towels, washers and toothbrushes) and clothing (particularly shoes and socks).
+- Avoid sharing items of personal hygiene (such as towels, washers and toothbrushes) and clothing (particularly shoes and socks).

 - Thoroughly wash and clean any soiled clothing and surfaces or toys that may have been contaminated.